The Two Little Pigs

 It’s not an image you see every day: a governor carrying two pigs – one under each arm – to the doors of a legislative chamber.
 Just a day before, the South Carolina House of Representatives took up Governor Sanford’s 106 budget vetoes and overrode all but one in less than a hundred minutes.
-Though it seemed like the pigs were solely a response to the veto votes, they were actually the final volley in a battle that began nearly a year earlier.
-The objective of the battle: establish the governor’s credibility in shaping the state’s budget and inject Sanford’s views on fiscal restraint.
+Though it seemed like the pigs were solely a response to the veto votes, they were the final volley in a battle that began nearly a year earlier.
+The objective of the fight: establish the governor’s credibility in shaping the state’s budget and inject Sanford’s views on fiscal restraint.

 In the end, it got messy – quite literally – as the remnants of that press conference needed to be scrubbed out of the carpet.
 The memory of Sanford and those pigs lasted longer than the stains.
 In the end, it also helped him influence the debate for years to come.